dolphinsuite/docs/SendDolphin/Articles/how-to-get-an-ses-smtp-account.md

-# How to get an SMTP account from Amazon SES?
+# How to get an SMTP credentials from Amazon SES?

 ## What is Amazon SES?